ConvergenceDesignLab/epungement-game/README.md

 ### Running

-For running the game, simply open up this folder in your choosen http server.
-One way if you have Node installed:
+For running the game, simply open up the `expungement-game` folder in your choosen http server.
+One way if you have Node installed, open a terminal in the `expungement-game` folder and run:

 ```
 npm i -g http-server